Friday, June 19, 2026

 Three Melbourne shows, two in Sydney, one in Brisbane.
 What the announcement reveals about Australia's live entertainment recovery.

-5 min read a month ago
+5 min read 3 months ago

 Taylor Swift's Australian Return Signals the End of the Touring Drought